-In an effort to provide more transparency around the LA TechWatch editorial process, the team at London TechWatch has compiled the following editorial guidelines in the interest of reducing redundant work for startups, brands, agencies, and our team.
+In an effort to provide more transparency around the LA TechWatch editorial process, the team at LA TechWatch has compiled the following editorial guidelines in the interest of reducing redundant work for startups, brands, agencies, and our team.
 As the largest LA-focused tech organization, LA TechWatch has a responsibility to maintain a stringent focus for the benefit of our readership, employees, management, and shareholders.

 Our editorial coverage is limited to companies that are based, founded, and headquartered in Los Angeles.

 Companies that are founded outside of this geographical area do not qualify for editorial coverage on the LA TechWatch platform even if these companies have a local presence in the city.
 The struggles and challenges of launching and building a business in LA are unique and as a result, companies that do not share in this experience cannot relate and would provide a voice that is inauthentic to the LA TechWatch editorial mission.